reference-architecture-ai/reference-architecture.ai/content/posts/github_oauth2/index.md

 gb.count()
 gb.run('user:*')
 ```
-but this one will sync all user's preferences, but we only need sponsors - let's add another feature of RedisGears - filter:
+But this one will sync all user's preferences, but we only need sponsors - let us add another feature of RedisGears - filter:
 ```python
 rconn=None